Fitness trainer Mia Pye’s long career in the field of fitness is one she thinks of as a happy accident.

 “For those who travel (to Weston), it’s like a getaway,” she said.
 “The town is so pretty and people seem not to mind traveling here.”

-While other small businesses in Weston and elsewhere have struggled in recent years—Pye herself said it was “very scary” to buy a business in 2009—she said she knew it was time to move forward, down economy or not.
+While —Pye herself said it was “very scary” to buy a business in 2009—she said she knew it was time to move forward, down economy or not.